UniLink: app for exchange students

 I want to match people up!

-Our team voted to build a social app around a fun mentor-matching feature that pairs newbies with someone at their future university, making it simple to connect and learn.
+Our team built a social app around a fun mentor-matching feature that pairs newbies with someone at their future university, making it simple to connect and learn.

 brainstorming (brainwriting, affinity mapping, competitive analysis) on figjam